Susan Blair MBACP, Grad.Dip.Couns.

 I have also attended a peer organised dream workshop and taken part in a doctorate research project looking at counsellors, clients and dreams.

-Before becoming a counsellor I worked as a deputy manager at a support service for people with enduring mental health problems and as an assistant co-ordinator at York and Selby Victim Support.
+Before becoming a counsellor I worked as a manager at a support service for people with enduring mental health problems and as a co-ordinator at York and Selby Victim Support.
 I have many years of experience working with people on a one to one basis providing emotional and practical support prior to my counselling career.

 Areas of counselling I deal with